slash3b/slash3b.github.io/_posts/2017-10-08-php7-new-features.markdown

 ---
 layout: post
 date:   2017-10-08
-title: "New features in PHP tl;dr"
+title: "New features in PHP 7+"
 ---
 Sorry, this is Work In Progress article but I need it to be published.